christiebelle/basecodeciphergame/README.md

 This is the base code for the workshop.

-It is a samll python code file containing the base code you will need to carry out the work in the workshop.
+It is a small python code file containing the base code you will need to carry out the work in the workshop.

 ## What You Need To Do